monk-io/docs/_mkdocs/docs/publishers.md

 : Be one of the pioneers of entire-stack orchestration

 **Contribute to your community**
-: Become a core maintainer of the official Monk template for your favorite open-source software.
+: Become a core maintainer of the official Monk Kit for your favorite open-source software.

 ### Unlock new revenue

 We are in the early stages of exploring these revenue models for our publishers, and would love your opinion!

-**Template marketplace**
+**Kit marketplace**
-: Sell your own software or build in-demand stack templates.
+: Sell your own software or build in-demand stack Kits.

 **On-demand stacks**
 : Build and maintain specific stacks for enterprises on request, sometimes alongside the Monk team.